Landlord Best Practices

 4. SCAMS!
 Some landlords who have advertised their rentals on an online site have fallen victim a scam where their house, pictures and everything has shown up on Craigslist without their knowledge.
 The scammers have pretended to be the landlord and have obtained payment for renting without the landlord’s knowledge.
 Then the unsuspecting renter shows up at the home only to be told that it was not rented to them.
 To prevent this scam, if you advertise only, consider marking your photos saying that you do not advertise on Craigslist.

 5. Ensure that your rental home meets all town regulations.
-ALL bedrooms must meet fire codes in terms of egress, and smoke and CO2 detectors.
-This is not only for liability, but also, to provide a safe environment for your tenants.
-Should you have any questions about codes and regulations, please call the Narragansett Building Inspector or Fire Marshall.
+ALL bedrooms must meet fire codes in terms of egress, and smoke and CO detectors.
+Check the expiration date of the alarms.
+This is not only for liability, but also, to provide a safe environment for your tenants. and regulations, please call the Narragansett Building Inspector or Fire Marshal.
+Any questions/issues about alarms, etc., call the Fire Marshal at 401-789-1000.

 WINTER LEASES (ALL LEASES SHOULD BE REVIEWED BY AN ATTORNEY).

-2. Town ordinance requires that you post next to the front door a copy of the page of the lease which identifies the renters as well as copy of the completed rental registration form.
+2. Town ordinance requires that you post next to the front door a copy of the page of the lease which identifies the renters as well as copy of the completed rental registration form and a list of town ordinances.
+These can be obtained by calling the Building Inspector’s Office.

 3. Provide students with an Initial Condition Check List where they can note any issues they find with the house.
 Request they complete and return it to you within 72 hours of move-in.
 This protects you at check-out against damages which students claim were issues when they checked-in.
 It also protects students at check-out for damages which were present when they checked-in.